kubernetes/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

 doesn't, the devices that is using the mixins feature will be dropped and not visible to the scheduler (ref [Implementation](#implementation)).

+The exception here is in 1.34 (the first version where this feature is in alpha).
+If the APIServer is at 1.34 and the scheduler is at 1.33, the APIServer will send the new fields, but the scheduler will not know what to do about them.
+It will end up ignoring them, which can lead to incorrect scheduling decisions.
+Note that this scenario only applies to the initial 1.34 release and will not apply for 1.35+.

 ## Production Readiness Review Questionnaire

 <!--